Lilly Reich: Career

 Reich returned to Berlin by 1911.
 There she began to design furniture, textiles and women's clothes.
-This experience was to be formative for her – giving her a particular interest in contrasting textures and materials, as well as specific skills with regard to the use of textiles in furniture.
+This experience was to be formative for her, giving her a particular interest in contrasting textures and materials, as well as specific skills with regard to the use of textiles in furniture.
 She also worked as a shop window decorator at this time.

 In 1911, after working for many of Berlin's most fashionable department stores, Reich designed store windows and clothing installations for Wertheim Department Store of Berlin.

-In 1912, two seminal events helped establish her reputation as an influential designer and exhibition organizer.
+In 1912, two crucial events helped establish her reputation as an influential designer and exhibition organizer.
 First, she designed well-received interiors for a worker's apartment and two stores for the Lyzeum-Klub exhibition Die Frau in Haus und Beruf (Woman at Home and at Work).
-That same year, 1912 she was elected to membership in the German Werkbund, or German Work Federation, an organization founded in 1907 that aimed to ally art and industry as a means to improve German-made products and designs., a group similar to the Vienna Workshop whose purpose was to help improve competitiveness of German companies in the global market.
+That same year, she was elected to membership in the German Werkbund, or German Work Federation, an organization founded in 1907 that aimed to ally art and industry as a means to improve German-made products and designs, a group similar to the Vienna Workshop whose purpose was to help improve competitiveness of German companies in the global market.
 The Werkbund sponsored lectures for shopkeepers and consumers as well as sought the assistance of museums to influence public taste through exhibitions.

 In 1912 she designed a sample working-class flat in the Berlin Gewerkschaftshaus, or Trade Union House.
 It received much praise for the clarity and functionalism of the furnishings.
 The 1913 Werkbund yearbook carried a series of photographs which included one by Reich: Elephant Pharmacy, Berlin 1913.

 In 1914, Reich converted her studio to a dressmaker's shop and maintained it through the duration of World War I. She contributed work to the 1914 Werkbund Exhibition in Cologne.

 On 25 October 1920, Reich was formally recognized by her peers when she was named to the Board of Directors of Deutsche Werkbund.
 She was the first woman to be appointed to the Werkbund's governing board.
 It was her responsibility to plan and curate design exhibits hosted by the Werkbund and intended to promote German designers both in Germany and abroad.